IBM/spark-tpc-ds-performance-test/README.md

 This option uses the query generation binary (dsqgen) produced in "option (1)" to generate the 99 TPC-DS queries.
 The queries are generated in the `TPCDS_GEN_QUERIES_DIR`, with a default location of `genqueries`.
 This can be changed my modifying the `bin/tpcdsenv.sh' script.

-Below is the screenshot when this option is choosen.
+Below is the screenshot when this option is chosen.

 ```
 ==============================================